 In the past, certain of the underwriters and their affiliates have provided traditional commercial lending to us in one off financings in the ordinary course of business.
 Some of the underwriters and their affiliates may in the future engage in investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 Accordingly, they have received, or may in the future receive, customary fees and commissions for these transactions.
 Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, is the lender under our existing credit facility and a party to the related interest rate swap and interest rate cap agreements and will receive a portion of the proceeds from this offering in connection with the repayment of the existing credit facility.
+In addition, we have entered into a letter agreement with Bank of America, N.A. in connection with the new credit facilities.
+See "Summary-Recent Developments."
+We also expect to use some of the initial proceeds from this offering to retire securitization notes held by an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated.
 See "Use of Proceeds."
+We may also purchase assets held by affiliates of one or more of the underwriters in the future.